KingLogar/Project1/README.md

 a.
 James Gosling, Mike Sheridan, and Patrick Naughton started working on the java project in 1991 and was initially used for television.
 It was released in 1995 under Sun Microsystems Java platform.
 Java was a key component in the internet.
 Java code was designed to have less implementation dependencies and to run on all platforms that supported Java.
 17. 1995: eBay is founded
 a.
 Pierre Omidyar founded eBay, then called AutionWeb, on September 3, 1997.
 The first item to go up for sell was a broken laser pointer.
 It was purchased for $14.83.
 It is now estimated to be worth ~$10.5 billion
+18. 1998: Google is founded
+a.
+Larry Page and Sergey Brin created google while students at Stanford University.
+They wanted to create a search engine that would analyzed the relationships among different webpages called PageRank.
+It determined the relevance of a webpage by how many times the webpage was linked.
+In September of 1997, Google was registered as a domain name.
+It was officially incorporated September 1998.